-Attendance: Sac High has seen a decrease in ADA (average daily attendance) from 2020-21 to 2021-22 and an increase in chronic absenteeism.
-Although chronic absenteeism is not an indicator on the California Dashboard for high schools, school leaders monitor chronic absenteeism on at least a bi-weekly basis to identify scholars that have reached, or are headed towards, an absenteeism rate of 10% or more.
-In addition, the new student services coordinator focused on scholars with attendance problems to help identify action steps to increase attendance.
-Sac High is continuing to refine its process for communicating with families to help support them in making attendance a priority.
+Attendance: Post-pandemic, PS7 experienced a decrease in ADA (average daily attendance) from 2020-21 to 2021-22 and an increase in chronic absenteeism.
+School leaders monitor chronic absenteeism on at least a bi-weekly basis to identify scholars that have reached, or are headed towards, an absenteeism rate of 10% or more.
+In addition, PS7 has implemented many strategies to boost ADA.
+The school has sent home attendance letters, made personal calls home to scholars who are chronically absent, and implemented Attendance Challenges to boost attendance.
+The school was identified for Differentiate Assistance and has partnered with the Sacramento County Office of Education (SCOE) to increase resources and strategies to decrease chronic absenteeism.
+PS7 continues to refine its process for communicating with families to help support them in making attendance a priority.

-Teacher Assignments: In 2021-22, Sac High implemented a process to ensure that teachers in the classroom are appropriately credentialed, and if they are not, that those teachers have Board of Directors approval to teach outside of their credential.
-In 2021-22, the Williams Act became applicable to charter schools and Sac High was identified for monitoring because more than 15% of teachers did not have a clear and valid or preliminary credential.
+Teacher Assignments: In 2021-22, PS7 implemented a process to ensure that teachers in the classroom are appropriately credentialed, and if they are not, that those teachers have Board of Directors approval to teach outside of their credential.
+In 2021-22, the Williams Act became applicable to charter schools and PS7 was identified for monitoring because more than 15% of teachers did not have a clear and valid or preliminary credential.
 The school has historically employed teachers with appropriate credentials, including teachers in intern programs, but is currently working to increase the number of teachers who have clear and valid or preliminary credentials.